ndag/persistence-curv-sets/README.md

 # Curvature sets over persistence diagrams
-Implementation of some of the ideas in our paper https://arxiv.org/pdf/2103.04470.pdf.
+This repository contains the implementation of some of the ideas in our paper https://arxiv.org/pdf/2103.04470.pdf.

 The implementation below is via Matlab's *parfor*.